 Magi were a class of Zoroastrian priests in ancient Persia who practiced astrology, medicine and magic — and were renowned in the ancient world for their wisdom.
 A legend of wise men honoring the baby Jesus was the equivalent of academic certification, despite the fact that astrology was forbidden among the Jews.
 The wise men gave to the Christ child gold, frankincense (a tree resin producing fragrant smoke when burned) and myrrh (a tree resin perfume with antiseptic & pain-killing properties) — the first Christmas presents.
 All were luxury items that only the rich could afford.
 This was a partial fulfillment of the prophecy in Isaiah 60:6 of the Gentiles coming with camels to bring "gold and incense in praise of the Lord."
 The revelation of the Divinity of Christ to the Gentiles (the Wise Men) was an Epiphany (a word now associated with a sudden realization of a fundamental truth).
 Epiphany is now widely celebrated in many Western countries as "Three Kings Day" or "The Twelfth Day" based on the tradition that the Magi found Jesus twelve days after his birth.
-(Joseph and Mary might not be expected to remain in a stable for 12 days.)
+(Joseph and Mary would have remained in the stable for 12 days.)

 Early in Medieval times legends arose of the Three Wise Men in art & literature which described them in detail.
 These legends are the product of artistic imagination without grounding in historical documentation, but are treated as seriously as other Christmas traditions.
 Melchior was an elderly Arabian king with a long white beard who brought gold.
 Balthasar was a young Moor (North African from the Algeria/Morocco area) who brought myrrh.
 Caspar (or Gaspar) was a man from the Far East bringing frankincense.
 Sometimes Caspar represents Europe, Balthasar represents Africa and Melchior represents Asia.
 There is great variation in the identities of these three, as to which one symbolizes a particular race, age or culture.
 This romantic image could symbolize that Christ was a gift to all Gentiles of the known world.
 But according to Matthew 2:1, they all came to Jerusalem from the East.